argouml-tigris-org/argouml/modules/cpp/src/org/argouml/language/cpp/generator/readme.txt

 Name: set
 Value: private|protected|public
-will create a simple function to set the attribute by a function (call by reference is used for class-types, else call b value);
+will create a simple function to set the attribute by a function (call by reference is used for class-types, else call by value);
 place the function in the given visibility area

 Name: get